GT-IDEaS/Bootcamp2019/README.md

 #### Connecting on Windows

-Once the Data Virtual Machine is done deploying, click "go to resource."
-From there click "connect" on the top right of the resource window, then click "Download RDP File."
-Open this file and enter the username and password you made when you created the virtual machine.
+Once the Data Virtual Machine is done deploying:
+* click "go to resource."
+* From there click "connect" on the top right of the resource window
+* click "Download RDP File."
+* Open this file and enter the username and password you made when you created the virtual machine.

+# IF YOU FOR WHATEVER REASON CANNOT GET INTO A VIRTUAL MACHINE FOLLOW THESE INSTRUCTIONS

+* go to this address: https://www.anaconda.com/distribution/
+* choose a distribution appropriate for your operating system
+* download the file and follow the installation instructions
+* If you are on windows, this will give you the anaconda prompt, and you can follow along
+* If you are on mac, you can use your terminal.
+To access this, open `finder` and type in "terminal"
+* this will allow you to follow along on your local machine, but you may need to install some packages

 ### Bootcamp Pre-Survey